mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Some functions might see substantial benefits if they are performed by a third party in communication.
 When used well, adding a new party to communication can improve:

 * _Efficiency_: Many functions on the Internet are more efficient when performed at a higher scale.
 For example, a Content Delivery Network can offer services at a fraction of the financial and environmental cost that would otherwise be paid by someone serving content themselves, because of the scale they operate at.
+Likewise, a two-sided market platform can introduce sizeable efficiencies over pairwise buyer/seller trading {{CIRCULAR-CONUNDRUM}}.

 * _Simplicity_: Completely disintermediating communication can shift the burden of functions onto endpoints.
 This can cause increased cognitive load for users; for example, compare commercial social networking platforms with self-hosted efforts.